On the gravitational diagram technique in the discrete setup: Abstract

 Now consider the perturbative expansion itself.
 To obtain an algorithmizable diagram technique, we consider the simplest periodic simplicial structure with a frozen part of the variables ("hypercubic").
 After functional integration over connection, the system is described by the metric $g_{\lambda \mu}$ at the sites.

 We parameterize $g_{\lambda \mu}$ so that the functional measure becomes Lebesgue.
-The discrete diagrams are finite and reproduce (for ordinary, non-Planck external momenta) those continuum counterparts that are finite.
+The discrete diagrams are free from ultraviolet divergences and reproduce (for ordinary, non-Planck external momenta) those continuum counterparts that are finite.
 We give the parametrization of $g_{\lambda \mu}$ up to terms, providing, in particular, additional three-graviton and two-graviton-two-matter vertices, which can give additional one-loop corrections to the Newtonian potential.

 The edge length scale is $\sim \sqrt{ \eta }$, where $\eta$ defines the free factor $ ( - \det \| g_{\lambda \mu} \| )^{ \eta / 2}$ in the measure and should be a large parameter to ensure the true action after integration over connection.
 We verify the important fact that the perturbative expansion does not contain increasing powers of $\eta$ if its initial point is chosen close enough to the maximum point of the measure, thus justifying this choice.